sparsetech/pine/README.md

 The bindings are derived from the MDN documentation.
 For all attributes, we provide getters and setters. `set()` replaces the children of a node.

 ## Macros
-MetaWeb defines several compile-time macros for increased comfort or performance.
+Pine defines several compile-time macros for increased comfort or performance.

 ### Js
 The `@Js` annotation replaces the body of methods by a no-op diff when compiled for JVM.
 If applied to objects, classes, traits, the body will be removed.
 If applied to variables, the declaration will be removed entirely.